tusharvatsa32/llm-inference-manning/README.md

 ```
 llm-inference-manning/
-├── ch01/                    # Inference Is the New Bottleneck
+├── ch01/                    # Inference Is the New Bottleneck : No Code for this
 │   ├── code/
-│   └── diagrams/
 ├── ch02/                    # A Minimal Inference Stack
 │   ├── code/
 │   └── diagrams/